-Exposure to substances or mixtures in the workplace can pose significant health risks to workers.
+Exposure to airborne hazardous chemicals in the workplace can pose significant health risks to workers.

-Most exposure happens when workers inhale vapours, dusts, fumes or gases, but absorption through the skin may also be a significant source of exposure for some chemicals.
+Most exposure to these chemicals happens when workers inhale vapours, dusts, fumes or gases, but absorption through the skin may also be a significant source of exposure for some chemicals.

-The extent to which a person is exposed depends on the concentration of the substance or mixture in the air, the amount of time they are exposed and the effectiveness of controls.
+The extent to which a worker is exposed depends on the concentration of the chemical in the air, the amount of time they are exposed and the effectiveness of controls.

 Workplace exposure standards in Australia

-Workplace exposure standards have been established in Australia for approximately 700 substances and mixtures.
-These are legal concentration limits that must not be exceeded.
+Workplace exposure standards in Australia cover approximately 700 chemicals.
+A workplace exposure standard for a particular chemical sets out the legal concentration limit of that chemical that must not be exceeded.

 Workplace exposure standards do not identify a dividing line between a healthy or unhealthy working environment.
-Natural biological variation and the range of individual susceptibilities mean some people might experience adverse health effects below the exposure standard.
+Everyone is different, and this means that some people might experience adverse health effects below the exposure standard.

 Work health and safety duties

-A business must ensure that a worker is not exposed to airborne contaminants above the workplace exposure standard.
+A business must ensure that a worker is not exposed to airborne chemicals above the workplace exposure standard.

-- See Workplace exposure standards for airborne contaminants for the list of workplace exposure standards for airborne contaminants.
-This document also contains key information about how workplace exposure standards are applied under the model WHS Regulations.
+- The list of Workplace exposure standards for airborne contaminants also contains key information about how workplace exposure standards are applied under the model WHS Regulations.

-- See Guidance on the interpretation of workplace exposure standards for airborne contaminants for further information on the workplace exposure standards, as well as the Hazardous Chemicals Information System database.
+- The Guidance on the interpretation of workplace exposure standards for airborne contaminants contains further information for businesses.

 The model Code of practice: Managing risks of hazardous chemicals in the workplace provides guidance on a four-step risk management approach to managing the risks of hazardous chemicals, which is hazard identification, risk assessment, risk control and review.
 See also Identify, assess and control hazards.